 - 1/2 teaspoons salt

 - 1 tablespoon butter (for greasing the pan)

 For the frosting:

-Spread the frosting over the banana bread using an offset spatula.
-Cut into squares and serve!
+- Spread the frosting over the banana bread using an offset spatula.
+Dust with cinnamon (optional), cut into squares and serve!